 Chipmunks are also natural tunnel diggers.
 Some people report chipmunk damage to sidewalks caused by their burrowing, but the Humane Society insists this is not true.
 Tunnel entrances are usually near a structure like a wood pile, a rock, or your home’s foundation.

 It’s somewhat rare that chipmunks will actually infest your home, but they can squeeze into surprisingly tight places.
 If they make it inside, it’s usually into a basement or crawlspace, though they may get into the walls, too.
 If this happens, you’ll hear scratching or chirping sounds.
+It’s important to know how animals are getting into your home.
 Check out-of-the-way places in your home for chew marks on wood, stockpiles of food, or excrement to confirm a chipmunk problem.

 Getting Rid of Chipmunks

 The good news is that chipmunks don’t tend to congregate in large numbers—a yard may only hold up to 20 or so chipmunks.
-Here’s how to control a chipmunk infestation.
+Before we explain how to control a chipmunk infestation, here’s a few more animal control methods.

 How to Repel Chipmunks